 Sweet potatoes are not only satisfying to your savory tooth but also cooked in many ways.
 These are rich in beta carotene that converts to vitamin A in your body.

 Vitamin A is very important for a baby’s growth.
 Try plant-based sources of vitamin A, because meats etc can cause toxicity.

 Sweet potatoes are plant-based sources of beta carotene and fiber.
 Fiber helps you to keep full longer and reduces blood sugar.
 It improves digestive health and helps to reduce pregnancy constipation.

 During pregnancy, you’ll need 459 mg per day and a single whole egg contain near about 147 mg of choline.
-It is advised to eat boiled eggs to eliminate any type of harmful bacteria that may be present in eggs.
+It is advised to eat boiled eggs to eliminate any type of harmful bacterias that may be present in eggs.

 Related Post: When To Announce Pregnancy And How?